 - Bleeding disorders.
 While it is unclear how chaga may affect blood clotting and bleeding, this tea should be avoided by patients suffering from bleeding disorders.

 Boost Your Immune System With Chaga Tea

+With its impressive nutrient and antioxidant load, chaga tea may just be the next big thing in health maintenance.
+Its ability to help strengthen the immune system and ease inflammation is enough reason to add this herbal tea to your routine.
 Just make sure you get chaga mushrooms from trustworthy sources so you can be entirely sure that you’ll be getting all the health benefits they have to offer.

 Frequently Asked Questions (FAQs) About Chaga Tea

 Q: How much chaga tea should I drink?